Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 To get to the Statue of Liberty, you will have to make your way to Battery Park ferry station in New York or Liberty State Park station in New Jersey.

 Your final route to the Statue of Liberty will have to be by ferry.
-You can board the Statue of Liberty ferry from either New York or New Jersey.
+You can board the Statue of Liberty ferry from either New York or New Jersey or opt for a Statue of Liberty Cruise and sail across the New York Harbor.

 New York: Battery Park (Find on Maps)